The Vermont Statutes Online

 (c) In preparing the separate checklists, the board of civil authority shall be responsible for accurately determining the geographical location of the last known place of residence of each voter in order to place the voter on the proper separate checklist.
 If at any time except on election day the board determines that a voter should be on a different checklist from the one on which his or her name appears, the board shall remove the voter's name from the wrong checklist and place it on the proper checklist in accordance with section 2147 of this title.

 (d) The board shall post prominent notices in and around the polling places urging voters to check whether they have been placed on the proper geographical checklist.
-The notice shall also explain the procedures by which a voter who is on the wrong checklist for his geographical area can be added to the proper checklist and vote at the proper polling place.
+The notice shall also explain the procedures by which a voter who is on the wrong checklist for his or her geographical area can be added to the proper checklist and vote at the proper polling place.

 (e) If more than one polling place is located within the same building, each shall be located so that it is separate and distinct from the others, and each shall be run separately from the others with regard to the process of voting.
-Each polling place shall have its own entrance and exit tables, guardrails, voting booths and ballot boxes, and it shall have its own election officials handling the entrance and exit checklists, furnishing ballots, supervising the deposit of ballots, otherwise conducting the voting part of the elections and tallying the checklists after the polls have closed.
+Each polling place shall have its own entrance and exit tables, guardrails, voting booths, and ballot boxes, and it shall have its own election officials handling the entrance and exit checklists, furnishing ballots, supervising the deposit of ballots, otherwise conducting the voting part of the elections, and tallying the checklists after the polls have closed.
 However, in the case of a town that uses vote tabulators designed to tabulate ballots from multiple districts by means of a single tabulator, nothing in this section shall prohibit such a town from using a single voting area and a single vote tabulator for two or more districts, as long as voters are checked in through separate entrance checklists and checked out through separate exit checklists if exit checklists are employed.
 (Added 1977, No. 269 (Adj.
 Sess.), § 1; amended 1979, No. 200 (Adj.
 Sess.), § 56; 1981, No. 239 (Adj.
 Sess.), § 42; 1985, No. 198 (Adj.
 Sess.), § 2; 1991, No. 147 (Adj.
 Sess.), § 3, eff.
 April 25, 1992.)